skylight-hq/skylight.digital/_blog_posts/microconsulting_services.md

 ## What types of microconsulting do we offer?

-We possess digital expertise in a number of different areas &mdash; for example, design/product workshops, agile acquisition, agile delivery, open-source software, rapid prototyping, software engineering, legacy modernization, microservices architecture, application programming interfaces, and cloud computing.
+We possess digital expertise in a number of different areas — for example, design/product workshops, agile acquisition, agile delivery, open-source software, rapid prototyping, software engineering, legacy modernization, microservices architecture, application programming interfaces, and cloud computing.
 So we can provide a wide range of Microconsulting Services tailored to your specific needs.
 We also offer several [standard ones](/work/services/#microconsulting) as well.

 ## What prices do we charge?